keplergl/kepler.gl/README.md

 Publish on github pages.

 <b>important Before publish.
 Copy the mapbox token at [this link](https://code.uberinternal.com/P101549).
-Deploy will fail if token is missing<b>
+Deploy will fail if token is missing</b>
 ```
     export MapboxAccessToken=<insert_your_token>
     yarn deploy